 The essential issue for hatcheries now is to determine the balance between their effectiveness and their hazards.
-Specifically, how detrimental are the releases from “segregated” mitigation and harvest-augmentation programs to wild fish owing to ecological interactions and interbreeding, and how detrimental are the supplementation programs to target and non-target natural populations from ecological interactions and interbreeding?
+Specifically, how detrimental are the releases of hatchery fish

+to wild fish owing to ecological interactions and interbreeding, and how detrimental are the supplementation programs to target and non-target natural populations from ecological interactions and interbreeding?
 The question of hatchery impacts on natural production extends from local and stock-specific interactions to interactions within large-scale mixed-stock fisheries over very large spatial and temporal scales.
 Moreover, there needs to be a better understanding of integrating the hatchery approach, which has expected limitations, with other approaches.
-The Council’s 2000 Program recommends that supplementation and habitat restoration be linked with the goal of reestablishing self-sustaining natural salmon populations.
-The program explicitly directs an experimental approach to all hatchery projects (2000 Fish and Wildlife Program, page 29).

-Critical Uncertainties:
+The Council’s 2009 Program recommends that artificial production be used under the following conditions: 1) in an integrated manner to complement habitat improvements by supplementing native fish populations up to the sustainable carrying capacity of the habitat with fish that are as similar as possible, in genetics and behavior, to wild native fish; or 2) in a segregated manner to maintain the genetic integrity of the local populations in order to expand natural production while supporting harvest of artificially produced stocks; or 3) to replace lost salmon and steelhead in blocked areas.
+The 2009 Program incorporates the standards established by the Artificial Production Review (NPCC 1999, Council Document 99-15) as minimum standards for all artificial production projects.
+Included in these standards is that Artificial production must be implemented within an experimental, adaptive-management design that includes an aggressive program to evaluate the risks and benefits and addresses scientific uncertainties.
+(2009 Fish and Wildlife Program, page 18).

+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 Conventional Hatchery Production —